• Home

 This advice comes not only from professional experience but also from personal experience.
 As a BCBA and a parent of a 12-year-old who has participated in both center-based and in-home ABA therapy for the past 10 years, I understand how overwhelming this process can feel.
 If you have any questions about ABA, or autism, feel free to reach out!
 I’m always happy to chat about ABA and help where I can!

 If From Roots to Wings Behavioral Consulting isn’t the right fit for your family, that’s completely okay!
 I’d be happy to provide you with a list of trusted ABA providers in the York/Lancaster/Chester County, South Carolina or Charlotte, North Carolina Areas.
 I’ve had the privilege of working with many local agencies and also have personal experience as a parent navigating ABA services.
-Plus, I have colleagues who can recommend (or steer you away from) certain companies.
 Just reach out — I’m here to help you find the right fit for your child!

 -Stephanie Clemente, M.S., BCBA